redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Those `.stories.js` files are what makes the tree on the left side of the Storybook browser possible!
 From their homepage, Storybook describes itself as:

-*"Storybook is an open source tool for developing UI components in isolation for React, Vue, Angular, and more.
+*"...an open source tool for developing UI components in isolation for React, Vue, Angular, and more.
 It makes building stunning UIs organized and efficient."*

 So, the idea here is that you can build out your components/cells/pages in isolation, get them looking the way you want and displaying the correct data, then plug them into your full application.

-When Storybook opened it should have opened Components > BlogPost > Generated which is the generated component we created to display a single blog post.
+When Storybook opened it should have opened **Components > BlogPost > Generated** which is the generated component we created to display a single blog post.
 If you open `web/src/components/BlogPost/BlogPost.stories.js` you'll see what it takes to explain this component to Storybook, and it isn't much:

 ```javascript
 import BlogPost from './BlogPost'